ppeble/emissary-ingress.dev/content/en/docs/3.7/howtos/http3-eks.md

 ---
-title: "HTTP/3 with Amazon Elastic Kubernetes Service (EKS) | Emissary"
+title: "HTTP/3 with Amazon Elastic Kubernetes Service (EKS)"
 description: "How to configure HTTP/3 support for Amazon Elastic Kubernetes Service (EKS).
 This guide shows how to setup the LoadBalancer service for EKS to support both TCP and UDP communications."
 ---

-# Amazon Elastic Kubernetes Service HTTP/3 configuration

 This guide shows how to setup HTTP/3 support for Amazon Elastic Kubernetes Service (EKS) The instructions provided in this page are a continuation of the [HTTP/3 in Emissary](../../topics/running/http3) documentation.